microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

  <br/>
  <img src="images/vis3.png" >

- 3. If you are connecting to a SQL Server on a different machine, replace "localhost" with the server IP address in the next three queries.
+ 3. (Skip this step if your SQL Server is on the same machine as your PowerBI file.)
+If you are connecting to a SQL Server on a different machine, in the next three queries replace "localhost" with the SQL Server IP address.
 For now, ignore the permission alerts.
  <img src="images/vis3b.png">

 4. 9.
 Next, click on `Close` and `Apply`.
 If prompted, select `Yes`.